G. Patrick Kealey

 87BA, 91MD, 97R-Urology

-Christopher Cooper, associate dean for student affairs and curriculum in the University of Iowa Carver College of Medicine, has made his mark as a singular and unique clinician: the only pediatric urologist in Iowa.
+Christopher Cooper, associate dean for student affairs and curriculum in the University of Iowa Carver College of Medicine, has made his mark on patients, students, and colleagues alike over the course of his career.
 After completing a pediatric urology fellowship in Philadelphia in 1999, Cooper returned to his alma mater as an assistant professor in the UI Carver College of Medicine.
-His dedication to his students and patients over the years has earned him wide recognition, including the 1999 Frank Hinman, Jr. Award for Clinical Research from the Society for Pediatric Urology and the 2007 Carver College of Medicine Collegiate Teaching Award.
+As a professor and vice chair of the UI Department of Urology, Cooper's dedication to his students and patients has earned him wide recognition, including the 1999 Frank Hinman, Jr. Award for Clinical Research from the Society for Pediatric Urology, multiple teaching awards from students and residents, and the 2007 Carver College of Medicine Collegiate Teaching Award.

 71BS, 78MD, 81R-Pediatrics, 85MS, 86F-Pediatrics